vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 ./install-demo.sh
 ```

-You have now a fully operationnel vulcain environment.
+You have now a fully operational vulcain environment.

-Vulcain ui is available on ```http://$(docker-machine ip vulcain):8080``` with admin/vulcain.
+Vulcain UI is available on ```http://$(docker-machine ip vulcain):8080``` with the default credentials admin/vulcain.

 ### Create your first microservice

-> The following commands must be run in the service's root folder and docker context initialized to connect
+> The following commands must be run in the service's root folder with an initialiazed docker context in order to connect
 > to vulcain machine.
 (This is the case if you have run the install-demo script)

 ```sh
 vulcain create service1
 ```

-This command creates a microservice named service1 using a default project template which consists as a fully functional
+This command creates a microservice named service1 using a default project template which is a fully functional
-customer service providing CRUD handlers.
+CRUD customer service.

 !!! info
     Vulcain templates are predefined for [vscode](https://code.visualstudio.com/) or [webstorm](https://www.jetbrains.com/webstorm/).

-    The starter template contains a fullly founctional micro-service for managing a simple ```Customer```.
+    The starter template contains a fully functional microservice managing a simple ```Customer```.
 By default, the
-    microservice uses a very basic in-memory provider persisting on disk for testing.
+    microservice uses a very basic in-memory provider persisting to disk for testing.

-A **vulcain** microservice implements the CQRS pattern providing two (and only two) kinds of requests:
+**Vulcain** microservice implements CQRS pattern providing two (and only two) kinds of request:

 * Command (named action in **vulcain**) requests available with a **POST** http verb.
 * Query requests available with a **GET** http verb.